lifeitech/lifeitech.github.io/_tabs/notes.md

 ## Course Notes for Algorithms

-This is my course notes for algorithms course at Bocconi University.
+Course notes for algorithms course.
 Part of the course followed [Cormen's Introduction to Algorithms ](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).
 Besides data structures (stacks, linked lists, BSTs, hash tables etc.) and sorting algorithms, the notes contain a detailed documentation for graph algorithms, including the Prim's algorithm, the Bellman-Ford Algorithm, Dijkstra's algorithm, the Floyd-Warshall algorithm and so on, as well as several dynamic programming problems.
 Randomized algorithms are also discussed, including the Karger's min-cut algorithm.

 {% include pdf-block.html abbr="algo"
                           filename="optimization.pdf"